TravelingEngineer/Sandbox/README.md

 # Sandbox
-Rough work for machine learning methods tutorials from keras
+Rough work for machine learning methods and tutorials from keras